xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

     -la                     : not available

 **1.5 INSTALLATION**
-_Executable file_: gateserver(.exe) for complete server or gateserver_embedded(.exe) for sever without database
+_Executable file_: gateserver(.exe) for complete server or gateserver_embedded(.exe) for sever without database.
-_Configuration files_: see 1.4 in the same folder as the executable
+_Configuration files_: see 1.4 in the same folder as the executable.
 _Resource folders_: the folder log and tables are created by the server.
 Modifying them might cause the server to malfunction.

 **1.6 BUILD OPTION**